I'll start with the punchline and tell you that I'm looking for cool jobs! Let's talk about cool jobs.

 Prior to moving East, I graduated with honors from Harvey Mudd College with a B.S. in Engineering.
 To earn a degree in this one-word major, I had to show specific insight in various engineerings: electrical, mechanical, computer, controls, systems, and chemical.
 These subjects were coupled with an intense humanities curriculum, not to mention materials science, multi-variable calculus, chemistry and physics labs, linear algebra, computer science, and so on.

-In my free time, I maintain perhaps the most comprehensive site for rotisserie cakes, study linguistics, and endure a love-hate relationship with 3d printers that always break down.
+In my free time, I maintain a comprehensive site for rotisserie cakes, talk about linguistics, and endure a love-hate relationship with 3d printers that always break down.

 (I'm the one on top)